SEI-R-2-22/u2_project_prompt/README.md

 **Before attempting _any_ of these post-MVP ideas, you must demonstrate your working MVP to your instructor, then attempt these on a _new branch_

-- Hidden routes usign conditional rendering to mimic the functionality of user authentication
+- Hidden routes using conditional rendering to mimic the functionality of user authentication
 - Associate 2 or more of your models
 - Integrate unit testing
 - Integrate a 3rd party API (Ask us for a list)